asitavdevops/Docker-devops/README.md

                    │
                 /app/data

-docker run -d \
-  -v /home/asitav/data:/app/data \
-  nginx
+**docker run -dit -v /home/asitav/app:/home/ubuntu --name c3-mount-c1 ubuntu**

 **docker run -d** --> used to create and start a new container from  nginx image. -d detached mode(Background)
 \ --> This is a line continuation character in Linux shell.It allows you to write a long command on multiple lines.
 **-v /home/asitav/data:/app/data** --> This is the bind mount.